Club Brugge KV

 History

-In 1912, Club Brugge moved to a new stadium called "De Klokke", which they rented at the price of 1,960 francs a year.
+In 1912, Club Brugge moved to a new stadium called "De Klokke", which they rented at the price of 1,960 francs per year.
 In 1920, Club Brugge won their first Belgian Championship.
 The same year, new president Albert Dyserinck bought the stadium, which proved to be the first step in transforming the club into a non-profit organization.
-When Dyserinck died in a car accident in 1931, the stadium's name was changed to the Albert Dyserinck Stadium.
+When Dyserinck died in a car accident in 1931, the stadium's name was changed to Albert Dyserinck Stadium.

 Advertisement